D

 Katherine Dyson

 Katherine Dyson studied Creative Writing at the University of Leeds and worked as a marketing copywriter and a greeting card verse writer for over fifteen years before finding her way back to fiction.
-These days she works as a teaching assistant in a reception class by day, and by night she writes uplifting stories about love, everyday heartbreak, and the common joys and fragilities which make us human.
+These days she works as a teaching assistant in a primary school by day, and by night she writes uplifting stories about love and, apparently, vampires.

 Jennifer Hayashi Danns